WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

   * the data extraction map from Logical Model instances to FHIR resources
   * the combined data extraction map that includes the 2 maps above and can process the extraction from Questionnaire to FHIR Resources

+* StructureMaps may be difficult to implement and debug.
+It is important to compile the maps frequently while authoring, and check the output in the QA of the publisher.

 Reusing StructureMaps:
 StructureMaps may be reused.
 For example, modular questionnaires (like Patient demographic modules) - which would use common transformations.